guigolab/CLS3_GENCODE/complementary_data/gencode_byotypes_datasets/README.md

 ```

 ### lncRNAs: 26,709 transcripts - 14,680 genes
-GENCODE v27 was used as reference given that was the geneset available at the time of the design.
+GENCODE v27 was used as reference being the geneset available at the time of the design.

 ```
 wget https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_27/gencode.v27.long_noncoding_RNAs.gtf.gz